How to Layer Your Hair Products Like a Professional HairstylistAugust 23, 2022

 We may have the order of our skincare routine memorized, but when it comes to the order in which we apply our hair products, we’ll admit that things can get a little confusing.
 Is it volumizing mousse followed by moisturizing serum and then a heat protectant?
 What if you want to use scalp oil?
 Aside from shampoo and conditioner, the rest of our hair-care routine post-shower looks more like a haphazard experiment than a routine.

-To get to the bottom of this hair mystery and help us achieve the flawless style that we leave the salon with, Jill Engelsen, senior hairstylist at Butterfly Studio Salon and a L’Oréal Professionnel artist, shared the correct order to apply hair-care products, ahead.
+To get to the bottom of this hair mystery and help us achieve the flawless style that we leave the salon with, we asked Jill Engelsen, senior hairstylist at Butterfly Studio Salon and a L’Oréal Professionnel artist, to share her tips on how to layer hair-care products.

 The Right Order to Apply Hair Products

 STEP 1: Detangle Spray and Brush

 We’re assuming that your hair-care routine starts when you get out of the shower with wet, freshly washed hair.
 The first step is to detangle and brush it out.
-We love the Garnier Fructis Pure Clean Detangler.
+We love the Carol’s Daughter Monoi Multi-Styling Milk.
 “This keeps your hair in its optimal condition and acts as a primer for the other products,” says Engelsen.
 Just keep your detangler on the middle to ends of your hair to ensure it doesn't leave your scalp looking greasy.

 STEP 2: Volumizing Mousse or Spray

 If you want to add body to your hair, reach for s a volumizing mousse or spray.
 These products will add — you guessed it — volume to your hair, but it also help hold your style in place.
 Try the Redken Full Frame 07 All-Over Volumizing Hair Mousse; it helps to volumize while providing a spritz of moisture.

 For the third and final step before you finish your hair-care routine (or start heat styling), apply a heat protectant or oil to the ends of your hair. “[This is] to protect against damage and keep the finish smooth and luxurious,” explains Engelsen.
 One of our favorite heat protectants is the L'Oréal Paris Elvive Dream Lengths Heat Slayer Pre-Iron Spray.
 Heat protectants also frequently take the form of creams and serums.